kptdev/kpt/docs/tutorials_1-fetch-a-package.md

 may be fetched from sources such as git:

 - No additional package metadata or structure is required
-- Natively compatible with 'kubectl apply'
+- Natively compatible with 'kubectl apply' and 'kustomize'
 - May be fetched and updated to specific revisions (using git tags or branches).
 - May contain non-configuration files or metadata as part of the package